Cross-account access IAM role

 11. Search for the created role, and obtain the IAM Role ARN.
 You will need it to create a role-based credential:

-Once you are done creating the IAM role on AWS, create a role-based credential in CDP.
+Once you are done creating the IAM role on AWS, create a role-based credential in Cloudera.

 Reduced access policy definition

-The following reduced policy definition can optionally be used to register a CDP environment and create Data Hubs and Operational Databases in it.
+The following reduced policy definition can optionally be used to register a Cloudera environment and create Cloudera Data Hub clusters and Cloudera Operational Database databases in it.

 The IAM role used for the provisioning credential can use the reduced access policy instead of the default policy.